Frequently Asked Questions

 The VET Trainer/Teacher award category shortlisted candidates will be directly invited to attend an interview in Sydney in May.

 Winners at both regional and state levels are eligible for prizes including certificates and trophies.
-However, the real prizes is the opportunities the NSW Training Awards will bring to your career.
+However, the real prize is the opportunity the NSW Training Awards will bring to your career.

 Many of our regions have media coverage around their awards presentation events, which means that you may have your achievements recognised in local media.
 Coverage is at the discretion of your region's media outlets, however the NSW Training Awards will include you in our online coverage, social media, websites and publications.